dustinpfister/blog_posts/_posts/canvas-save.md

 ## 1 - Basic canvas save method example

-For starters with the canvas save method in this example I am just using it to save the drawing context and then just changing the fill color of the context.
+For starters with the canvas save method, in this example I am just using it to save the drawing context and then just changing the fill color of the context.
 I then call the restore method and then the old fill color is restored.

 ```html
 <html>